 When negotiating an uncontested divorce, one of the most difficult issues a couple go through is dividing their property.
 If the couple can agree on how to divide all of their assets, courts in Georgia generally accept such agreement provided that it is fair and reasonable.
-If, however, the couple cannot agree, courts will intervene and either a judge or in some cases a jury will make a final decision of how the property will be divided.
+However, if the couple cannot agree, the courts a judge or in some cases a jury will make a final decision of how the property will be divided.
 Regarding Judge and Jury Trials for divorce cases, see: O.C.G.A. § 19-5-1.

 Before dividing all assets, it is important to distinguish between marital assets and separate assets.
 The distinction is important because each spouse retains each other’s separate property.
 Only marital property is divided through divorce.
 Dividing property can be complicated and quite difficult, especially if the couple has significant assets.
 On top of that, laws governing property division in divorce involve many different factors (although the laws vary among different states – particularly between the “community property” states and “equitable distribution” states).
 Below explains how assets get divided in divorce cases in Georgia and will give you a quick overview of relevant laws on the issue.